Get Into The Spirit Of Island Life With St. Kitts' Signature Tipple (It's Rum, BTW)

 For something uniquely Kittitian, CSR is a rum connoisseur’s dream.
 Distilled from refined cane juice rather than molasses, it’s filtered through an elaborate, patented system.
 Originally made by Baron Edmond de Rothschild, it’s the choice for the St. Kitts famous beverage, ‘Ting with a Sting’, a delectable rum and grapefruit soda concoction.
 Hailed as the island’s national drink, it would be difficult to find one more appropriate: like the island, it’s effervescent, full of zest and extremely more-ish.

 For wannabe rum connoisseurs, there is a number of rum tasting tours on the island.
 Many of these centre around the French-flavoured Anglophone capital, Basseterre.
 Take the Rum Runners tour from here, and you’ll learn all about the history of sugar cane production and how it helped shape the rum industry throughout the Caribbean for centuries.
-Start at the Rum Barrel in Port Zante, a buzzing, open-air venue which offers more kinds of rum than you can shake a cocktail stick at.
+Start at the Rum Barrel in Port Zante, an open-air venue which offers more kinds of rum than you can shake a cocktail stick at.
 Then you’ll travel the island to taste some of the best rums in the finest bars.
 The whistlestop tour finishes at Vibes Beach Bar, another favourite drinking spot on the island, where you can have a sundowner overlooking Caribbean Sea.

 For a tour that takes in rum, history, fabulous scenery and a botanical garden thrown in for good measure, a visit to the 300-year-old Fairview plantation is a must.
 The Fairview Rum Shots experience offered by Kantours begins with a whistlestop exploration of historic Basseterre, followed by a visit to the Fairview Great House & Botanical Garden.
 The painstakingly restored Great House is believed to have been originally built on the plantation in 1701.
 You’ll get to taste several flavours of rum in Fairview’s “rum room” and learn all sorts of rum-related fascinating facts, including stories of how the Irish settled on St. Kitts and the rum legacies they left.